MAteRialMOdelingToolbox/Abaqus-MarmotInterface/README.md

 # Abaqus Marmot Interface

-Interface files for the usage of [Marmot](https://github.com/MAteRialMOdelingToolbox/marmot) in Abaqus 2019.
+This interface files enable the usage of [Marmot](https://github.com/MAteRialMOdelingToolbox/marmot) in the FEA software package Abaqus.

 ## How to use Abaqus together with Marmot